Velcro Chalkboard Frame Photo Wall Display

 Paint of choice for your frame and antiquing wax.

 Photos – In the UK I use Photobox to print my instagram style photos but in the US I beleive Snapfish also do square prints.

-How I upcycled my chalkboard photo frame
+How I upcycled my chalkboard frame

-Initially I sprayed the frame turquoise blue.
+Initially, I sprayed the frame turquoise blue.
 However I wasn’t too keen on the finish, it was too bright and shiny even for me.
-So as I had some left over Annie Sloan chalk paint in Napoleonic Blue, I painted over the turquoise with this.
+So as I had some leftover Annie Sloan chalk paint in Napoleonic Blue, I painted over the turquoise with this.
 I then covered the frame in antiquing wax and sanded the edges so that some of the turquoise would show through.
 I ended up with a sort of blue shabby chic effect which I’m really happy with.

-I’m off on my holidays soon so will be printing some of the photos I take on my phone to update my chalkboard photo frame.
+I’m off on my holidays soon so will be printing some of the photos I take on my phone to update my chalkboard frame.
 The board has definately added a bit of fun to my hallway, my teenage boys love moving the photos around and writing their own hashtags on the board.